 Instructions

-- Add bacon pieces, and cook until crispy.
+- Heat garlic-infused olive oil in a large skillet over medium heat.
+Add bacon pieces, and cook until crispy.
 If you have a large amount of grease, pour some of it off until you have just a few tablespoons left in the pan.

 - Add in the peas and stir them to coat in the bacon grease.
 Cook for about a minute until they've lost their frozen look.